aaronbloomfield/ics/hws/hw-buffer.md

 In this part, you are going to create a C program called `attack_shellcode.c` that will write the carefully constructed data to stdout.
 You can run your program as follows (this is how we will do it to test it):

 ```
-$ ./attack_shellcode > input.txt
+$ ./attack_shellcode > input.bin
 ```

-As your program will be writing binary data, the input.txt will be binary.
+As your program will be writing binary data, the input.bin will be binary.
 You can use `hexdump -C` to view the contents of that file -- but make sure you put the `-C` parameter in there!

 Needless to say, be sure to name your executable `attack_shellcode`.
-You will then be able to run the buffer overflow via `./grade < input.txt`, as shown above.
+You will then be able to run the buffer overflow via `./grade < input.bin`, as shown above.
 Recall that the `grade` executable was compiled from the grade.c source code, as shown above.

 The [buffer overflow slide set](../slides/buffer-overflows.html#/) will be a useful reference for this.
-The output of your `attack_shellcode` executable, which is what is stored in input.txt, will likely have three parts:
+The output of your `attack_shellcode` executable, which is what is stored in input.bin, will likely have three parts:

 - The NOP sled
 - The shellcode